Keeping everyone informed

 - We use our Facebook page and Neighbourly to promote as many things as possible that we think others might be interested in.
 These things appear on Stuff which is read all over the world.

-- We broadcast all our future events onto the Our Porirua website as well as to other sites such as Shine, Literacy Success for All, Education Porirua, Pacific Health Porirua, and others, so that people reading their sites can find our events easily.
+- We broadcast all our future events onto the Our Porirua website as well as to other sites such as Shine, Literacy Success for All, Porirua College, and others, so that people reading their sites can find our events easily.

 - We make sure that when we run events, like the Rotary Book Fair, we wear our Plimmerton shirts so that we are easily recognisable if anyone wants to come and talk to us about Rotary and what we do.